 First of all, lying on your resume is simply a bad idea.
 What happens if you get caught?
 From the pre-employment background check to the meetings that make up the interview process, there are just too many opportunities for the truth to be revealed.
 And for obvious reasons, if you’re caught lying, the job offer will almost certainly leave the table.

 Having said all this, as a human resource professional, what can you do to determine the legitimacy of resume information?
-Most employers do get a hint when the candidate is exaggerating their experience or telling stories that seem more like fiction novels.
+Most employers get a hint when the candidate exaggerates their experience or tells stories that seem more like fiction novels.

 Here are some ways you can track down resume lies of the potential candidates:

-- Conduct a background check – Not all employers conduct formal background checks, but it is essential that you do.
+- Conduct a background check – Not all employers conduct formal background checks, but you must do.
 Conducting a background check is the best way to verify personal and employment information.
 Get a quick estimate of how much they cost.

 - On-the-spot quiz – It might be easy for people to exaggerate their skillset, so surprise them by asking them to demonstrate their talents in a skill test.

 - Quick verification – Most resume liars are fabricating their employment dates.
 A quick call to your past employer is all it takes for someone to find out that you got laid off back in January, not June.

 - Comparing information on resume & cover letter – A gleaming, error-free resume matched with a messy cover letter is a red flag that an applicant is inaccurate.
 Try matching the information on both.

 - Inflated job titles – Someone with minimal experience but executive C-level job titles might seem fishy.
 When this happens, immediately call their ex-boss to confirm past employment.